 Will I need to identify a project or mentor before starting the program?

-Our pathway directors work individually with each participant to provide you with support as you begin planning your scholarly work.
+Each pathway has various deliverables and expectations of learners; however, our pathway directors work individually with each participant to provide you with support as you begin planning your scholarly work if needed.
 Even though each individual pathway has a different means of providing this support (e.g. conferences/office hours during the course, individual or micro-group meetings before the course, longitudinal work-in-progress sessions after the course), there are also additional tools that learners can utilize to help locate mentors and project opportunities of interest for learners.

 I still have more questions, who can I contact?